 - Toiletries and clothes for you and your children

-Not all individuals will need all of these items, and there may be some items that you would need to take that have not been included in this list, but this is a general guide.
+The above is a general guide, and not all individuals will need all of these items, and there may be some items that you would need to take that have not been included on this list.
 Usually, refuge’s can provide women, men and children fleeing domestic abuse with small food packages and other practical items in order to make their arrival as convenient as possible.

 What can’t I take with me to the temporary accommodation?